jsaintfleur/Movie-Box-Office-Analysis/README.md

 - **Profit**: Calculated as `box office net - budget`.
 - **Profit Margin (%)**: Profit expressed as a percentage of the budget, calculated as `(profit / budget) * 100`.

-### Visualizations

-To make the data more interpretable and actionable, the following **visualizations** were created:
-- **Average Profit by Genre**: A bar plot illustrating which genres tend to generate the highest profits.
-- **Average Profit Margin by Genre**: A bar plot showing how profit margins differ across genres.
-- **Correlation Matrix**: A heatmap displaying the correlation between budget, box office gross, net, and profit.
-- **Budget vs Profit**: A scatter plot illustrating the relationship between movie budgets and their profitability.
-- **Profit by Release Month**: A bar chart showing which months tend to generate the highest profits based on historical data.
-- **Genre vs Month Profit**: A box plot showing how different genres perform based on the release month.
-- **Profit Margin vs Budget**: A scatter plot displaying how profit margins vary across different budget sizes.
-- **Box Office Net vs Gross**: A regression plot illustrating the relationship between box office gross and net earnings.
-- **Budget and Break Even**: A box plot comparing the budgets of movies that break-even versus those that incur a loss.
-- **Release Date vs Profit Margin**: A bar plot showing how the release date impacts profit margin.

 ## Key Insights